D. W. Patton

 Dies Following Short Illness

 Funeral services for Dwight W. Patton, a Manning pioneer, were held in the Ohde Funeral Home, Sunday, August 31st with the Rev. Arthur Raeside of Omaha conducting the services.
-C. M. Johnson was the soloist with Mrs. Henry Hagedorn at the organ.
+Cliffor M. Johnson was the soloist with Bonita (Mrs. Henry) Hagedorn at the organ.

-Mr. Patton, a son of Ulysses and Zelphia Patton, was born February 14, 1866 on a farm near Albion, Iowa.
-He passed away at the St. Anthony hospital at Carroll Friday, August 29th, where he had been taken the Wednesday before when he became suddenly ill on Tuesday afternoon.
+Mr. Patton, a son of Ulysses and Zelpha (Rousseau) Patton, was born February 14, 1866, on a farm near Albion, Iowa.
+He passed away at the St. Anthony Hospital at Carroll Friday, August 29th, where he had been taken the Wednesday before when he became suddenly ill on Tuesday afternoon.
 He had felt unusually well this summer and had taken care of his work as usual.
 His illness and death came unexpectedly.

 When sixteen years old he came to Manning with his parents and was associated with his father in the grain and livestock business.
 They built and operated the first elevator in Manning, Gray and Botna.
 He has made his home here since that time.